joshcanhelp/josh-to-11/content/post/46-considering-a-career-in-software-development-or-digital-design-listen-to-the-professionals-at-microsoft.md

 wpid: 337
 ---

-# Considering a career in software, development, or digital design?
-Listen to the professionals at Microsoft.

 I have a friend who works as a recruiter for Microsoft and, though I’ve never actually worked side-by-side with him, I know his work ethic, his commitment, and his intelligence well enough to respect anything he has to say about all things employment related.